Welcome!

 The goal of my research is to understand the ways in which our imperfect human nature limits how virtuous we can become and what we can do about it.
 I address this question at the intersection of ancient proposals and current concerns in ethics.
 To learn more about my research and access paper drafts, click here.

+In the past, I held postdoctoral positions at Harvard University and Columbia University.
 I completed my Ph.D., M.Phil., and M.A. in Classical Studies at Columbia University and my Licentiate degree in Philosophy (summa cum laude) at the University of Buenos Aires.
 You can find my complete CV here.

 I have taught courses in Departments of Philosophy, Classics, and Columbia’s Core Curriculum.
 I share teaching resources and syllabi here.